FlyBrainLab/NeuroMynerva/README.md

 4. `Master-Widget`: A side panel widget that keeps track of all currently running NeuroMynerva widgets.

 ## Installation
-### Installation of Full FlyBrainLab Eco-System
-Up-to-date installation instructions for the whole FlyBrainLab ecosystem are available at https://github.com/FlyBrainLab/FlyBrainLab/blob/master/README.md.
-Follow the steps below for a manual installation of the front-end that may not be up-to-date.

 ### Prerequisites
 NeuroMynerva has the following requirements: